Hackathon: Coding for a Better CommunityShare this pageShare on FacebookShare on TwitterShare on Linkedin

 Can I implement any application?

 At the beginning of the Hackathon, a community leader will introduce the theme for the event.
-The theme will be an issue in our community that can be tackled through the development of an application using Scratch or MIT App Inventor.
+The theme will be an issue in our community that can be tackled through the development of an application.
 Each team will work with the event mentors to identify an application that addresses some aspect of the theme for the event with the required programming platform.

 2025 Hackathon Location TLC Building